shushuzh/shushuzh.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 3 # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I am a Ph.D. candidate from department of Statistics at University of Michigan.
+I am very fortunate to be advised by Professors [Xuming He](https://sds.wustl.edu/people/xuming-he) and [Kean Ming Tan](http://www.keanmingtan.com/).
+My research interests lie in expected shortfall regression, causal inference, tree-based methods, and stochastic optimization.

+See my publications on my [publications](/publications/) page.
+See my Google Scholar profile [here](https://scholar.google.com/citations?user=mKv0PWwAAAAJ&hl=en).
+See my CV <a href="https://husun0822.github.io/assets/pdf/CV_SZ.pdf"> [here]</a></li>.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.-->
 <!---->